rohanmr/Backend-Server-UserAuth/README.md

 Tested API With Postman.

-Download the code and Run by following Steps.
+Download the code and Run by the following Steps.

 ## Steps: